The Death of He

 the-death-of-he.png

-That afternoon, I returned to his apartment with a few cardboard boxes, planning to pack up his things—at least what I wouldn't be throwing out, whether too worn or too personal.
-The rest I would give to charity.
-Maybe I should mail some of it to his family or friends for keepsakes?
-Or would that be too soon—too ... final?
-I wasn’t sure.
+That afternoon, I returned to his apartment with cardboard boxes.
+I planned to pack up his things—at least what wasn’t too worn or too personal.
+I would donate the rest to charity.

-Unlike the new friends he’d made here, far from where we grew up, who believed him content despite his appearance, I’d always been privy to his darkest thoughts, his quiet tantrums—not to mention, the suicide attempts.
-I didn’t only know his pain; I’d felt it.
-Then, not long ago, while lunching with friends, he caught sight of his reflection in the mirrored wall across the room.
-The other diners seemed oblivious to his appearance, but I saw the sudden sadness his likeness, staring back, stirred in him.
+More recently, while lunching with friends, he caught sight of his reflection in the mirrored wall across the room.
+I saw the sudden sadness his likeness stirred within him.
 He fell silent mid-conversation.
-I knew then, unless I intervened, it was only a matter of time before he swallowed pills or reached for the blade.
+I knew then that, unless I intervened, it was only a matter of time before he swallowed pills or reached for the blade.

 “I'm sorry,” I said, over and over, runny-nosed and sobbing.
 “I’m so sorry.”
-And that’s when I understood, truly, that he was gone—along with the sacrifice he’d made so I could live.

 #